Building Inclusion: An evidence-based model of inclusive leadership

 - Integrative, explaining how inclusive leadership capabilities can be integrated into existing organisational leadership frameworks.

-To develop an evidence-based model of inclusive leadership which addresses these oversights, DCA drew on industry and academic literature about inclusive leadership and inclusion as well as interviews with executive or senior managers who were identified as having strengths in the practice of inclusive leadership.
+To develop an evidence-based model of inclusive leadership which addresses these oversights, DCA drew on industry and academic literature about inclusive leadership and inclusion.
+DCA also utlised interviews with executive or senior managers who were identified as having strengths in the practice of inclusive leadership to supplement these gaps.